microsoft/vscode-azurestaticwebapps/README.md

 ![Static Web App Environments](resources/readme/static_web_app_environments.png)

+## Create a HTTP Function for your static web app

 You can add a serverless API to your static web app by creating a HTTP Functions project.

 1. Open your static web app project in your Visual Studio Code workspace